Rian1010/Milestone4/README.md

 At that point, I thought I had it, because this print statement was printing out the querysets, and the orders were working fine in the templates, but the problem was that the history variable was only available inside of the for loop, so it did not show up in the templates.
 I tested it by printing the same print statement outside of the for loop and it was empty.

-Therefore, I needed to append `history = order.lineitems.all()` and I failed trying the following things:
+Therefore, I needed to append `history = order.lineitems.all()` and I failed trying the following code:
 ```python
     history = []
     for order in orders: